Joan-Amudu/Dunia-Memory-Game/README.md

 # Features
 The website incorparates a header with the logo on the left a navigation bar with menu items on the left.
 It aslo incorporates a footer with social media icons.
 The header and footer are responsive and maintain consistency on all pages.
 ### **Existing Features**

-Smooth scrolling for better UX, with hover function that lights up in the nav when moving sections.
+Included in the **Home/landing** section is:

+* **An ovelay text - Click to start:** This prompts the player to click and start the game.
+Clicking the overlay text alos reveals the Nav bar with the Brand Name and About Modal button and the card deck with scoreboard
+* **Animated Circle Element:** To give a focus point that captures your attention immediately at the site.

 Included in the **header** is:

 * **Navigation Bar:** Fully responsive navbar will expand outside of smaller devices and overall provides a user friendly and intuitive browsing experience.

-Included in the **footer** is:
+Included in the **About Modal** is:

 * **Social media links:** Which will take you to the various social media connections: GitHub, Instagram, LinkedIn.
 Which will open in a new tab to maintain user retention.

-Included in the **Home/landing** section is:
+### **Nice to have Features **
+These are feratures that would have been hice to have as they would have an added value for the player.
+These features will aslo be implemented in the future.

-* **Logo, Developers name, Slogan:** A brief introduction to the owner and slogan.
+* A timer to .
-* **Animated Circle Element:** To give a focus point that captures your attention immediately at the site.

-Included in the **About Me** section is:

-* **Introduction to Developer:** A introduction about the owner, with background information and education, as well as interests.
-An elevator pitch.
-* **Skills bars:**  Bar to illustrate the developers current skills(HTML,CSS, Bootstrap etc.), learning and want to learn.

-Included in the **Projects** section is:

-* **Projects Containers:** Provides information and image of projects, with a hover animation.
-With clickable links.

-Included in the **Contact** section is:

-* **Contact Form:** Can be filled out with email and message query (with validation, “@” and “.”) and submitted to contact the owner.
-Currently due to no JavaScript the form cannot store or send data.

-* **Modal:** A modal that lets the user know they have been successful in sending the message.

-Included in the **DownloadCV** link is:

-* **Download CV text and Icon:** A icon for the user to download the CV of the developer on a new page.

-Included in the **404.html** page is:

-* A message telling the user they have accessed a page which does not exist.
-* A button which is linked to index.html that prompts them to return to the site.

-### **Features Left to Implement**

-* To fill in the project section with real-life projects.
-* To implement the email function to deliver the messages from the user to the developer.
-As well as letting the user verify their email.
-* To update skills when learning new program languages.
+* difficulty levels.
+* Victory music.
+* flipping cards music.
-* Possibly testimonials/references of the user to enhance more credibility and trust.
+* A summary of scores and time spent after the user has.
-* Add a view all projects button that takes the user to a new page with more projects.

 #### [Back to top](<#table-of-content>)